digikar99/unboxables/README.md

 # unboxables

+> See [cffi-object](https://github.com/bohonghuang/cffi-object) for something more production quality.
+At the moment, `unboxables` is a proof of concept, and is rather primitive as compared to `cffi-object`.

 A simple wrapper around CFFI to enable contiguously allocated arrays of structures in Common Lisp.

 ## Basic Example